UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 ![Execution results](./images/nisq_analyzer/execution-results.png)

 ## Running the NISQ Analyzer for Compiler Comparison
-To compare the compilation results of several compilers for a specific QPU, go to the `Execution` tab of a specific implementation (next to `Selection Crietia`).
+To compare the compilation results of several compilers for a specific QPU, go to the `Execution` tab of a specific implementation (next to `Selection Criteria`).
 A video demonstrating the compiler comparison process can be found [here](https://www.youtube.com/watch?v=I5l8vaA-zO8&feature=youtu.be).
 Currently, the quantum compilers [t|ket>](https://github.com/CQCL/pytket), [Quilc](https://github.com/rigetti/quilc), and [Qiskit Transpiler](https://github.com/Qiskit) are supported.
 To support quantum compilers not supporting the initial programming language of the given quantum circuit, the backend of the [Circuit Transformer](./circuit-transformer.md) is used to translate the circuit into the required language.